aminbeigi/LeetCode-Solutions/README.md

 </br>

 ## Description
-This repo contains some of my solutions from LeetCode.
+This repo contains my solutions to LeetCode problems.
 Language currently used are **Python** and **Java**.

 ## Profile Page